JuberShaik4849/DesignPatterns/README.md

 # DesignPatterns
 Design the code that will convert JSON data input  to SQL query as output using design patterns

-#Description
+# Description
-Read the JSON file that is given as input
+1)Read the JSON file that is given as input
-Convert it into SQL query by using one of design patterns
+2)Convert it into SQL query by using one of design patterns

 # Prerequisites:
 This project requires following tools need to be installed in your laptop / pc: